Why send a retirement email? Is somebody retiring at work? Maybe it's time to send them a funny note?

 Finally, you must enter your friend's email address and click send.
 (Hopefully, you can just select their email address from your address book.)

 Are you retired or close to it?
 Would you like to earn extra money from your own website when you are retired (just like I do)?
 If that appeals to you then check out the best company on the Internet to help you do it by clicking here.
-It's the one I use.
-(Or, you can watch the video below.)
+(It's the one I use.)

 Go to my Funny Retirement Email Card template if you'd sooner send a card than this email.